Colonial Theatre (Phoenixville, Pennsylvania): The Blob

 In 1958, the classic science fiction movie, The Blob, starring Steve McQueen, was filmed in Phoenixville, Downingtown, Chester Springs, and Royersford.
 The Colonial Theatre was featured in a pivotal scene of the movie as the creature starts to attack the town.
 A commemorative plaque is located on the rear wall of the balcony in honor of the film's projection-room scene, in which The Blob oozes through the projection openings.
 The plaque reads:"Through this wall in the year 1958 Shorty Yeaoworth's THE BLOB brought the monster into the movie theater and Phoniexville's COLONIALTHEATRE into the annals of film history."The nearby Downingtown Diner, the location of the final scene, is also currently in operation.
 In 1978, the Colonial Theatre made a cameo appearance in the movie, Grease, when the trailer of The Blob was shown in the drive-in movie scene.

 "Blobfest" is an annual 3-day event each summer, started in 2000, held in downtown Phoenixville that features multiple screenings of The Blob and other horror films.
 A film competition, scream contest, street fair, and live entertainment are scheduled throughout the weekend.
 A major part of the festival is a live reenactment of the famous scene filmed at the Colonial, showing screaming movie patrons fleeing through the front doors of the theater.

-The 2024 Blobfest marked its 25th anniversary with expanded festivities.
-Notably, two "run-out" reenactments were held—one on Friday night and another on Saturday night.
-The Saturday event featured a special appearance by an original cast member who participated in the 1957 filming and reprised their role in the reenactment.